gabrielulacio/temperature-prediction-pytorch/README.md

 # Temperature Prediction with PyTorch

-Predict daily temperatures for the next 15 days using LSTM neural networks.
+Predict daily temperatures for the next N days using LSTM neural networks.

 ## Features